iterative/dvc.org/public/static/docs/command-reference/add.md

 ## Options

 - `-R`, `--recursive` - determines the files to add by searching each target directory and its subdirectories for data files.
+If there are no directories among the `targets`, this option is ignored.
 For each file found, a new DVC-file is created using the process described in this command's description.
-  `targets` is expected to contain one or more directories for this option to have effect.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.
 (The